-A factor that is pertinent to deciding on how many stocks is how much per stock do you want to have.
-You can’t just put a really small amount with your discount broker since the fees are going to eat up your funds.
+A factor that is pertinent to deciding how many stocks is how much per stock you want to have.
+You can’t just put a really small amount with your discount broker since the trading fees are going to eat up your cash.

-There are different ways to look at how much you should have in a stock.
+There are different ways to look at how much you should have in a single company.

-- You want to limit risks on some of your selection
+• You want to limit risks on some of your selection such as having a full or partial position

 How Many Stocks For Your Portfolio?